 Bernese Mountain Dog

-Don’t let its strikingly beautiful appearance and sweet, affectionate nature fool you.
+Don’t let their strikingly beautiful appearance and sweet, affectionate nature fool you.
 The Bernese Mountain Dog was built for hard work.
-They were bred to drive cattle, guard farmyards from predators, and were revered for their ability to pull many times their own weight as drafting dogs.
+They were bred to drive cattle and guard farmyards from predators, and they were revered for their ability to pull many times their own weight as drafting dogs.

 Black Russian Terrier

 The large and immensely powerful Black Russian Terrier (BRT) is known for its courage, confidence, and intelligence.
 In the 1930s, a team of scientists and breeders worked together in a secret location near Moscow to produce the BRT — a tireless “fence” dog that could help control Russia’s endless borders and hold down prisoners at Stalin’s prison camps.

 It is no surprise that Boerboels give the impression of being dominant and intimidating, considering they originally were bred to keep remote African homesteads safe from ferocious wildlife, including lions and baboons.
-However, since the breed was created primarily to protect its family, they’re actually sensitive and docile with those they love, and these days are known to be successful therapy dogs, with a soft spot for children.
+However, since the breed was created primarily to protect their family, they’re actually sensitive and docile with those they love, and these days are known to be successful therapy dogs, with a soft spot for children.

 When you combine an affectionate nature, intelligence, and a good work ethic, you get the ultimate doggy package with the Boxer.
 Originating in Germany in the late 1800s and early 20th century, the modern-day Boxer was bred down from dogs that were used to run after, catch, and hold down predators, like bears, bison, and wild boars.
 These days, Boxers are known to be versatile, holding jobs as cattle dogs, police dogs, war dogs (in both World Wars), guard dogs, and even guide dogs for the blind.

 By crossing Bulldogs and Mastiffs, gamekeepers in the mid-to-late 19th century produced a dog that would protect the animals of English aristocracy targeted by poachers.
-The Bullmastiff was smart enough to work on command; tractable enough to hold, but not maul a poacher; and massive enough to intimidate any intruder, thus earning the nickname the “gamekeeper’s night dog.”
+The Bullmastiff was smart enough to work on command and tractable enough to hold, but not maul a poacher.
+They were also massive enough to intimidate any intruder, thus earning the nickname the “gamekeeper’s night dog.”